 “The ship's morale improved after two days of shore leave.”

 High morale does not mean, as it sometimes is taken to mean, happy or contented but rather as a strong feeling of commitment to the shared goals of the organization.
 A manufacturing employee that is engaged see him or herself as a part of team and a part of the success of the company rather than just a cog in the machine.
+Factories with high employee morale and welfare are attractive towards investment firms, as this contributes to ESG principals, which are key pillars to investors.

 6 Ways to Improve Morale in Manufacturing